 The northern township of Llandudno features lofty Victorian houses and a timeless promenade and then there’s Glamorgan Heritage Coast, one of the premier places in Wales to forage Jurassic fossils.

 What to do: Access from mainland Wales is via the Menai Bridge.
-Once in Menai itself you’d be wise to drop by The Straits Restaurant for slow cooked rosemary lamb rump (Welsh lamb no less) a lip-licking menu of farm-to-fork ingredients and mussels plucked straight out of the Menai Strait.
+Once in Menai itself you’d be wise to drop by the Freckled Angel, a small family-run restaurant serving delicious British tapas-style food.
 From here, head to the impeccably perfect Georgian town of Beaumaris, complete with Beaumaris Castle, regarded the finest Edwardian castle in Wales, and a World Heritage Site.
 By sundown you’ll be cranky for more home cooked grub, so dive into a cosy pub and nurse a dark ale while devouring Welsh black beef with cennin – Welsh for leeks.
 Just be aware that many restaurants across Anglesey are closed on Mondays.

 What to do: Pioneered in the 80s on the Pembrokeshire coast, its birthplace is officially St Davids, but you'll find all levels of difficultly up and down the country's coastline.
 You'll need a wetsuit, flotation, jacket, helmet and a very good sense of adventure - along with a thick seal-like skin.
 You're going to be jumping into the unforgiving Irish Sea, which has never been hailed for its warm, welcoming temperatures.
 A sort of microcosm of NZ all round, Wales is the adventure capital of Britain.
 Once you've coasteered, head to The Surf Snowdonia Adventure Park for gorge walking, SUP boarding and the 'Crash & Splash Lagoon', a water assault course boasting the world’s longest surfable human-made waves.
 You can canoe along Snowdonia's icy blue lakes, or book a White Water Rafting trip on the temperamental River Dee.
 And then there’s social media’s fave hangout: Bounce Below.
 Housed in a former slate mine, it’s a series of giant trampolines located in below ground caves, with four slides and six levels of submerged bouncing fun.